kulttuuri/databases-in-docker/README.md

 # Docker image containing common DBMS systems

-This repository contains automatic scripts for spinning up a docker image containing DBMS systems pre-installed and configured listed below:
+This repository contains automatic scripts for spinning up a docker image containing DBMS systems pre-installed.
+The **build** script can be used to build the container and **run** script to run the container and to login into the container, so that you can use any database from the container.

+The pre-installed DBMS systems are listed below:
 - MariaDB
 - SQLite 3
 - Redis (redis-cli and redis-server)
+- MongoDB
+- Neo4j (& Neo4j browser)

 **Additional software / libraries installed**:
 - MyCLI